robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-5-mentor-materials.md

 #### Focused development area

-- Teacher links new material to pupils' existing prior knowledge.
+- Teacher links new material to pupils’ existing prior knowledge.
 - Teacher plans to secure critical knowledge, skills and concepts before they are applied or more complex content is encountered.
 - Teacher, with the support of a colleague, plans to use powerful ways to convey knowledge, skills and concepts to pupils.
 - Teacher introduces abstract concepts in the form of concrete examples and explains the link between them.